 Believe it or not, skiing can be hard work, and sometimes you end up on the brink of starvation.
 Sam’s Power Station with its yellow logo, warm and welcoming, offers all tired skiers a chance to recharge their batteries – and of course, their phones.

 2028 New World Agency was responsible for creating the concept, name, logo as well as designing the experience with signs, menus, outdoor furniture and cozy fireplaces.

 Vill du veta mer om våra mest populära tjänster?

-Ta kontakt med Marcus eller Ingrid.
+Ta kontakt med Marcus eller Sara.
 De hjälper dig gärna!